nsantos81/NSANTOS-RASP-PI/README.md

 <ins>Stage 1</ins> (Setting up the sensor)

-Connect your coponents as displayed by the screenshot below.
+Connect your components as displayed by the screenshot below.
 (Your grounding and GPIO connections do not have to be the exact same as what you see - but you will then have to keep this in mind during Stage 3 when we set our code on the Pi)

 **WARNING:** Please ensure you are using the correct resistors, otherwise the sensor will overheat (disconnect the power from the Pi if anything feels unreasonably warm).